pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 ## Basic lines and turns

-You enter your measured values in the drive base setup block.
-Now add three drive blocks to make it move.
+You enter your measured values in the Drive Base Setup block.
+Now add three Drive blocks to make it move.
 Create the program as shown below.
 Run the program when you're ready.

 {% include block-program.html